Faculty & Staff

 Stacy D. VanDeveer, PhD

-Professor, Department of Conflict Resolution, Human Security, and Global Governance; McCormack Graduate School Graduate Program Director, PhD Program in Global Governance and Human Security
+Professor, Department of Conflict Resolution, Human Security, and Global Governance; McCormack Graduate School and Global Governance and Human Security PhD Program Director

 Areas of Expertise

 global resources and energy politics, global environmental and resource governance, comparative politics, European Union, environmental change, human security

 PhD, University of Maryland, Government and Politics

 MA, University of Maryland, Government and Politics

 BA, University of Illinois, Political Science

 Professor VanDeveer can be found on Twitter at @StacyDVanDeveer

 Professor Stacy D. VanDeveer to joined McCormack Graduate School's Department of Conflict Resolution, Human Security, and Global Governance in fall 2016, where he is Graduate Program Director for the Global Governance and Human Security PhD program.
 He previously served as chair of political science (2013-2016), program chair for the sustainability dual major, and co-chair of the Academic Program Committee for the University of New Hampshire's Carsey School of Public Policy.
 His research interests include EU environmental and energy politics, global environmental policymaking and institutions, comparative environmental politics, connections between environmental and security issues, the roles of expertise in policymaking, and the global politics of resources and consumption.
 In addition to authoring and co-authoring almost 100 articles, book chapters, working papers and reports, he has co-edited or coauthored ten books.